MGTBench: Benchmarking Machine-Generated Text Detection: Introduction

 Overall, existing MGT detection methods have been studied under different LLMs and different datasets, albeit in isolation.
-This prompts the need for a holistic evaluation of these methods.
+Also, powerful LLMs such as ChatGPT demonstrate remarkable performance across diverse tasks, providing high-quality, human-like answers.
+This prompts the need for a holistic evaluation of these methods against powerful LLMs.
 To do this, we develop a comprehensive benchmark of MGT detection, namely MGTBench.
 MGTBench follows a modular design, consisting of the input module, the detection module, and the evaluation module.
-Until now, we have implemented 8 MGT detection methods.
-We also take advantage of ChatGPT, the most popular and powerful LLM (thus far) to produce MGTs on existing HWT datasets.
+Until now, we have implemented ten MGT detection methods.
+We also take advantage of the powerful LLMs including ChatGLM, Dolly, ChatGPT-turbo, GPT4All, StableLM, and Claude, which are the most popular and powerful LLMs (thus far), to produce MGTs on existing HWT datasets.
 MGTBench enables researchers to benchmark various methods on different datasets.
 Its modular design facilitates the integration of additional detection methods, as well as the plugging in of datasets and models.

-\mypara{Evaluation} We perform an extensive measurement study over the 8 detection methods using different LLM architectures in the GPT2 and GPT3 families.
-Our measurement is performed on standard benchmark question-answering (QA) datasets including TruthfulQA~\cite{LHE22}, SQuAD1~\cite{RZLL16}, and NarrativeQA~\cite{KSBDHMG18}.
-Note that for each dataset, besides the answers generated by humans (labeled as HWTs), we also query the ChatGPT with the questions (and the contexts if they are included on the dataset) to obtain the answers from ChatGPT (labeled as MGTs).
-In this case, we label the three datasets as TruthfulQA-C, SQuAD1-C, and NarrativeQA-C, respectively.
+\mypara{Evaluation} We perform an extensive measurement study over the 13 detection methods against 6 LLMs.
+Our measurement is performed on 3 benchmark datasets including Essay, WP, and Reuters.
+Note that for each dataset, besides the texts written by humans (labeled as HWTs), we also query each LLM with the constructed prompt (see \autoref{table:dataset_prompts}) to obtain the MGT from the LLM (labeled as MGTs).

-Extensive evaluations show that the ChatGPT Detector outperforms other detection methods and reaches the best performance.
-For instance, the detection F1-score on TruthfulQA-C with ChatGPT Detector is 0.997 while only 0.896 with Log-Likelihood.
-Also, our ablation study shows that the answers generated by ChatGPT are much longer than human-written answers.
-To reduce the potential bias caused by the number of words in a text, we perform extra experiments with texts within 25 words and observe a clear degradation in the detection performance.
-For instance, after filtering the texts, the detection AUC of Log-Likelihood drops from 0.957 to 0.818 on TruthfulQA-C. Also, we observe that the prompt that we used to obtain answers from ChatGPT can have a negative impact on the final detection performance (see \autoref{section:evaluation} for more details).

-Overall, we find that ChatGPT Detector is the most robust and best-performing detection method.
-We suspect the reason is that ChatGPT Detector is fine-tuned with the corpus that contains ChatGPT-generated answers, which can better help it identify the unique pattern hidden in answers generated by ChatGPT.
-However, it is still vulnerable to adversarial attacks.
-Our evaluation demonstrates that one can easily bypass the detection of ChatGPT Detector by only introducing a small fraction of perturbations to the texts (see \autoref{table:attack_performance} for more details).
-This finding sheds light on the future design of MGT detection methods: besides the detection performance, we should also care about its robustness against potential adversarial attacks.